michelnagme/flower-images-classification/README.md

 # Udacity Project: Image Classifier

-This repository contains files for a project completed as part of Machine Learning Introduction Nanodegree at Udacity.
+This repository contains a project completed as part of Machine Learning Introduction Nanodegree at Udacity.

 ## Table of Contents